SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

   - SQL
 ---

 You can use Write Modes such as Overwrite, Append, and Merge to materialize your data.
-The Write Options tab within your target model Gem guides you through building different merge approaches, such as historical data changes table with SCD 2.
+The Write Options tab within your target model Gem guides you through building different merge approaches, such as historical data changes with SCD 2, which use incremental materialization strategy.

-Incremental models in dbt is a materialization strategy designed to efficiently update your data warehouse tables by only transforming and loading new or changed data since the last run.
-Instead of processing your entire Dataset every time, incremental models append or update only the new rows, significantly reducing the time and resources required for your data transformations.
+Target models are considered incremental models, which use a materialization strategy to update your data warehouse tables by only transforming and loading new or changed data since the last run.
+Instead of processing your entire Dataset every time, incremental models append or update only the new rows.
+This significantly reduces the time and resources required for your data transformations.

 ## Write Modes